-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicareapproved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If VIVA MEDICARE Extra Care provides transplant services at a location outside the pattern of care for transplants in your community
+If our in-network transplant services are outside the community pattern of care, you

-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
-Blood -including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If VIVA MEDICARE Extra Value provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. • Blood -including storage and administration.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need. • Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://www.medicare.gov/sites/def ault/files/2021-10/11435-Inpatient- or-Outpatient.pdf or by calling 1-
+If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff